gshubham533/github-statistics/README.md

 2. Add your GitHub Personal Access Token (PAT) with appropriate permissions
 3. View your repositories and select one to see detailed insights
 4. Explore various metrics and visualizations about your repository
+5. Access organization-level insights to see aggregated data across all repositories

+## GitHub API Permissions

+For full functionality, your GitHub token should have the following permissions:
+- `repo` - For accessing repository data
+- `read:org` - For accessing organization data
+- `read:user` - For basic user information
+- `read:project` - For project data

 ## License